 These “wireless” cigarette lighters consist of two parts: a cylindrical receptacle that's typically located in the dash of a car, and a removable plug.
 The receptacle is connected to power and ground, and the plug contains a coiled, bi-metallic strip.
 When the plug is pushed into the receptacle, the coiled strip completes an electrical circuit and subsequently becomes red hot.
 When the plug is removed from the receptacle, the red hot coil can be used to light a cigar or cigarette.

 Although they weren’t originally designed with this purpose in mind, cigarette lighter receptacles provided an opportunity that was simply too good to pass up.
 Since the actual lighter portion was removable, the receptacle itself provided easy access to power and ground.
 That allowed for the development of a power plug that could be inserted and removed with no need to permanently wire an accessory into the electrical system of a car.

-The ANSI/SAE J563 specification was developed to ensure interoperability between cigarette lighter receptacles and 12v power plugs made by different manufacturers.
-According to the specification, the cylinder portion of a 12v socket has to be connected to negative (which is battery ground in most automotive systems), while the center contact point is connected to positive.
+The ANSI/SAE J563 specification was developed to ensure compatibility between cigarette lighter receptacles and 12V power plugs made by different manufacturers.
+According to the specification, the cylinder portion of a 12V socket has to be connected to negative (which is battery ground in most automotive systems), while the center contact point is connected to positive.

 Problems with Using an Automotive 12V Socket

 Since cigarette lighter receptacles weren’t originally intended for use as accessory sockets, there are a few inherent issues with using them in that capacity.
 Accordingly, devices that are designed to use a 12V socket have to be capable of working around these shortcomings.